N'Keal Harry

-N'Keal Harry (/nɪ'kil/, nih-KEEL; born December 17, 1997) is a former professional football wide receiver who played in the National Football League (NFL) for six seasons.
-He played college football for the Arizona State Sun Devils, twice receiving first-team All-Pac-12 honors.
+N'Keal J Harry (/nɪ'kil/, nih-KEEL; born December 17, 1997) is a Canadian professional football wide receiver who played in the National Football League (NFL) for six seasons.
+He played college football for the Arizona State Sun Devils, receiving two consecutive first-team All-Pac-12 honors between 2017 and 2018.
 Harry was selected by the New England Patriots as the final first round pick of the 2019 NFL draft, but his tenure lasted only three seasons due to unproductive play.
-He later spent one season with the Chicago Bears and two with the Minnesota Vikings.
+He later spent one season with the Chicago Bears and his final two with the Minnesota Vikings.

 Early life

 Harry was born in Toronto, Ontario, Canada, before moving as a baby to Saint Vincent and the Grenadines.
 His grandmother brought him to the Phoenix metro area, with the blessing of his mother, to allow for more opportunity.
 Harry tried several sports as a kid; soccer, football, and basketball, among others.
 His grandmother had hoped he would choose a less dangerous sport, but agreed to let him play football.
 He starred at Chandler High School after transferring from Marcos de Niza High School in Tempe, earning five star recruiting honors from Rivals.com, and was noted by many recruiting services as one of the top wide receiver recruits in the country.
 In his junior season, Harry caught 13 touchdown passes on 30 catches for 657 yards.